 \subsection{Overview}

-In this section, we introduce \ourtool, a deep learning-based (DL-based) approach to verifying bug-sensitive warnings of bugs for ASATs.
-Different from existing feature-based~\cite{golden, Yang} and learning-based approaches~\cite{Kharkar}, \ourtool is designed to automatically capture more comprehensive semantic information from the code, warnings and their interaction, applying it across a broader scope and with finer granularity warning verification.
+In this section, we introduce \ourtool, a deep learning-based (DL-based) approach to identify warnings of bugs for ASATs.
+Different from existing feature-based~\cite{golden,Yang} and learning-based approaches~\cite{Kharkar}, \ourtool is designed to automatically capture more comprehensive semantic information from the code, warnings, and their interaction, applying it across a broader scope and with finer granularity warning identification.